Analysis | Once again, a House caucus faces internal pressure. Once again, it comes from the right.

 There are a few obvious reasons that the pressure in both cases pulled in the same direction.

-One is that more-moderate Democrats are also Democrats who are in more-purple districts (as calculated by DailyKos).
+One is that more-moderate Democrats are also Democrats who are in more purple districts (as calculated by DailyKos).
 In other words, these are members who might theoretically be considered more at risk in next year’s midterm elections.

 Or, at least, they might feel as though they need to pressure their caucuses.
 After all, the density of moderate- and conservative-identifying voters continues to be larger than the density of liberal-identifying voters, even after the Democrats’ increased embrace of that label over the past several decades.
 If you represent a swing district, you’re by definition going to have fewer voters sitting firmly on the left.